State of Compliance 2025: What Firms Need to Know

 As the field connects with clients in more places and benefits from increased engagement, compliance teams become increasingly nervous about the potential for reputational harm.

 In today's polarized, highly charged environment, a single word in a social post — even if unintentional — can severely damage your brand.
-Firms must strike a delicate balance between empowering their field to build a personal brand and maintaining strict compliance standards.
+Firms must strike a delicate balance between empowering their field to build a personal brand and maintaining compliance standards.

-Firms must implement proactive supervision strategies, combining monitoring software (hard controls) with robust advisor training (soft controls) to mitigate risk before it escalates.
+Many firms are implementing proactive supervision strategies, combining monitoring software (hard controls) with robust advisor training (soft controls) to mitigate risk before it escalates.

 For example, a well-tailored lexicon (hard control) is a simple tool that flags specific keywords so compliance can catch a potential violation before it becomes public.
 Lexicons save time by making sure your team stays focused on the highest-risk activities.
 At the same time, channel-specific field enablement (soft control) helps reduce the number of violations that get flagged.